Salam Fayyad: Career

+Prime Minister (2007–2013)

 On 15 June 2007, following Hamas' takeover of Gaza, Fayyad was appointed Prime Minister of a disputed emergency government, appointed by President Abbas.
 It was a government without any Fatah or Hamas members, supported by Fatah, Israel and the West.
 This appointment was challenged as illegal, because it was not approved by the Legislative Council as required by the Palestinian Basic Law.

 End February 2009, Hamas and Fatah started a new round of talks in Cairo.
 On 7 March 2009, Salam Fayyad submitted his resignation to pave the way for the formation of a national unity government.
 Eventually, the negotiations broke down.
-On 19 May 2009, Fayyad was reappointed as PM in a new government without Hamas.
+On 19 May 2009, Fayyad was reappointed PM in a new government without Hamas.

 On 14 February 2011, Fayyad tendered his government's resignation, two days after PLO negotiator Saeb Erekat had resigned over the leakage of the Palestine Papers, and one day after Abbas had unilaterally called for elections before September, without approval by Hamas.
 Abbas immediately asked Fayyad to form a new cabinet.
-Both, Fatah and Hamas declared themselves against the plan of Fayyad to form a unity government.
-On 4 May, however, Abbas and Khaled Meshal signed the Cairo agreement to form a transitional government of technocrats to prepare for legislative and presidential elections.
+Both Fatah and Hamas declared themselves against the plan of Fayyad to form a unity government.
+On 4 May, however, Abbas and Khaled Mashal signed the Cairo agreement to form a transitional government of technocrats to prepare for legislative and presidential elections.
 In June, the negotiations were postponed indefinitely and Abbas changed the focus on a bid for UN recognition for Palestinian statehood in September 2011, instead of forming a unity government.
 Abbas expressed his concern over a government with any Hamas involvement because of the international opposition to such a government.
 Pending further Fatah–Hamas negotiations, Fayyad remained PM of the caretaker government.

 Following the February 2012 Doha agreement and the successive May 2012 Cairo accord, which also failed to be implemented, Mahmoud Abbas asked Fayyad to form a new Cabinet, without Hamas' involvement.
 On 16 May 2012, a reshuffled Cabinet saw the light.
 Fayyad gave up his post as Finance Minister in favour of Nabeel Kassis.
 The PA faced an estimated financing gap of about $500 million.
-Eight new ministers were added to the new 21-member cabinet, while two ministers were replaced.
+Eight new ministers were added to the new 21-member cabinet, with two ministers specifically replaced due to corruption.

 On 3 March 2013, Finance Minister Kassis resigned amid deepening economic malaise in the West Bank.
 The PA faced a huge budget deficit due to insufficient donor funds and financial sanctions regularly imposed by Israel to punish them, and salary payments for some 150,000 PA employees were delayed.
 Kassis also questioned the state-building agenda adopted by the PA under Fayyad's leadership.
-On 13 April 2013, PM Fayyad resigned again.
-Abbas accepted his resignation but asked him to remain as interim prime minister of the Palestinian Authority until a new government could be formed.
-He resigned because of political differences between him and Abbas over economic policy.
-On 6 June 2013, Fayyad was replaced by Rami Hamdallah, who became PM of the Palestinian Authority Governments of 2013.